lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "You still not recovered fully, brother," she smiled sheepishly.

 "Give me back my [i]weapon[/i], mare!"
-He roared, scaring her, and turned to nearby guard, "Your spear, quickly, you dolt!
+He roared, scaring her, and turned to nearby guard, "Your spear, quickly, you imbecile!
 I'll go and [i]carve[/i] out path through the changeling horde to the Castle itself, if I have to!"

-"Belay that command," Cadance gathered herself and spoke with steel in her voice, then turned to Gleaming Shield, who already was done with his inspection, "Captain, Prince Blueblood is not feeling well.
+"Belay that order," Cadance gathered herself and spoke with steel in her voice, then turned to Gleaming Shield, who already was done with his inspection, "Captain, Prince Blueblood is not feeling well.
 Let your charges escort him to the safe room, where he won't hurt anypony, most of all himself.
 Senior nurse Cheery Hooves will show you the one."

 "I'm fine!
 I am perfectly fine!
 Don't you dare!"
 Blueblood growled, but no one listened to him.
 Three guards pinned him down and dragged away—at least at first, until the young noble found dignity to walk by himself.